NWPU-903PR/PhenoDriverR/README.md

 R package for identifying personalized driver genes and exploring their oncogenic mechanism

 ## Installation

-Funm6AViewer depends on org.Hs.eg.db, DESeq2, AnnotationDbi, clusterProfiler R packages from Bioconductor and please make sure they are installed before installing PhenoDriverR.
+PhenoDriverR depends on org.Hs.eg.db, DESeq2, AnnotationDbi, clusterProfiler R packages from Bioconductor and please make sure they are installed before installing PhenoDriverR.
 An R version >= 4.1 is suggested.

 Install the required packages
 ```{r}